ayoayco/mjuaje.blog/_posts/2020-10-24-once-saved-always-saved.md

 "And he said to all, “If anyone would come after me, let him deny himself and take up his cross daily and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will save it.
 For what does it profit a man if he gains the whole world and loses or forfeits himself?
 For whoever is ashamed of me and of my words, of him will the Son of Man be ashamed when he comes in his glory and the glory of the Father and of the holy angels."
 Luke 9.23-26

 "If anyone comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple."
-Luke 14.26
+Luke 14.26<br><br>

-Furthermore, Wayne Grudem gives a pastoral counsel regarding a person who backslides.[^14] If you believe in eternal security, you would have to say to him, "Repent, for you were not saved in the first place.
-Turn to Jesus now."
-If you believe in conditional security, on the other hand, you would have to say, "Repent, for you have lost your salvation.
-Turn to Jesus again."
-In both cases, the apostate has to repent and turn to Jesus.<br><br>